orb-lang/helm/doc/md/helm/helm-db.md

 This is a good idea anyway, since lines are our most expensive DB call during startup, and with sessions, lines will be placed out of order\.

+##### hashing and de\-duplication of results \(w\. truncation\)

+We want to start storing results as the hash of the repr string, and use that as the foreign key into `result`\.

+There are a number of circumstances where we will only need the hash, and by making the hash column of `result` a `UNIQUE`, we can get deduplication without needing to handle it in\-memory\.

+This does mean we have to pull every result, hash it, update the result foreign key to point to the result, and commit to a new table\.

+While we're at this, it might pay off to truncate our absurdly long results\.

+I'm probably the only database which *has* a large result collection, so maybe not worth the extra complexity?
+But I have a GB or so of data in my helm DB, and it's not *that* much extra work\.

+One minor optimization: we don't actually have to hash results which are smaller than 64 bytes, the length of our hash\.
+We can simply treat the repr as the hash, and commit it twice to the database, and this will save some tiny amount of space\.
+There are circumstances when we pull the repr \(and hence the hash\) without pulling the result right away, and if the result is less than 63 bytes, we know we don't have to bother with the second database call\.

+I'm not convinced this is worth doing, but, I'm not convinced it isn't\.
+The important part is that we can completely ignore this logic if we want to, and get the same result, as long as we bake the conditional hashing into a function and use that function everywhere we hash: and we're truncating anyway, relative to stock sha3\-512\.

+##### run table

+It has become clear that we need a concept of a 'run', distinct from sessions\.

+A run is simply everything which happens from starting helm to closing it\.

+At present, it's unclear to me precisely how to model this\.
+The model for the `repr` table is straightforward, although we're doing deduplication if a line is executed multiple times in a row, in a way we actually shouldn't: but conceptually, `repr` is a simple linear collection of lines executed from the helm\.

+Runs, at a base level, are a collection of lines, but there is also metadata we want to preserve\.
+In particular, the point at which a restart is triggered, but I would be surprised if that is the full extent of what we want to preserve\.

+What is clear enough is that we have two tables, `run` and `run_action`\.
+We have one entry in `run` per execution of `helm`, and the contents are stored in `run_action`\.
+Since most of these are lines, we want a `repr` foreign key, which can be null, to represent the most common case, and we can probably get by with one more column \(perhaps `run_action.action`?\) which is a string which represents the type of action\.
+I've been using short, human\-readable strings for this sort of data, but it's probably better to use a single byte of ASCII and rehydrate the data in\-memory\.
+SQLite doesn't reserve disk space it isn't using, and there's an appreciable difference between storing `'line'` and `'restart'` versus merely `'l'` and `'r'`\.

+Like premises, our best bet is to make the foreign key for `run` a tuple of `(repr, ordinal)`, since we'll be recording every meaningful action in order\.

+I don't know if there's a way to enforce "every ordinal for a given repr must be monotonic and increasing, starting with 1" from within SQLite, but it seems like a common enough pattern and would be nice to have, so I'll look into it\.

+Our constraint for `.action` should be a string of length 1, that gives us plenty of flexibility while still failing on most accidental data we might provide to the column\.

+What fields we include in the `run` table itself is also an open question, and I'm tempted to create a `run_eav` table which just holds arbitrary key/values for a given run, as a species of future\-proofing\.
+A little lazy, but not exceptionally so, and we don't have the prerequisites in place to store and retrieve JSON, which is a pity\.

 ### Future Migrations